Lois Haibt: Education and career

 Haibt studied mathematics at Vassar College with an academic scholarship.
 She graduated with a bachelor's degree in 1955.
 While at Vassar, Haibt worked at Bell Laboratories during the summer.

 Immediately after graduating from Vassar, Haibt began working at IBM.
 She started with an annual salary of $5,100, despite her lack of prior programming experience.
 This sum was almost double the amount that she would have made at Bell Laboratories.
 Haibt inferred that any job with such a high salary would be difficult, but fascinating.
 She was part of an academically diverse team of ten young people with varying academic degrees and unrelated areas of expertise, such as crystallography and cryptography.
 Experience with mathematics was their one common connection.
 Haibt was the only woman on the team.

 According to Haibt, the team worked well together: "No one was worried about seeming stupid or possessive of his or her code.
 We were all just learning together."
-The FORTRAN team worked nontraditional hours so that they could have unlimited access to the IBM 704 computer.
-They frequently rented rooms at the nearby Langdon Hotel in order to sleep during the day and work at night.
+The FORTRAN team worked nontraditional hours so that they could have unlimited access to the IBM 704 computer at their offices in IBM headquarters at 590 Madison Avenue in Manhattan.
+They frequently rented rooms at the nearby Langdon Hotel on 56th Street and Fifth Avenue in order to sleep during the day and work at night.

 In 1957, Haibt attended Columbia University.

 Haibt is a member of the Mathematical Association of America.